ABSOLUTE PRESSURE TRANSDUCER:

 PROOF PRESSURE LIMITS:

-The pressure at which the unit no permanent damage occurs but recalibration is required.
+The maximum pressure at which the sensor is tested and incurs no functional damage but may require recalibration.

 A unit of pressure measured in pounds per square inch.

 Pounds per square inch differential normally expressed in inches of water.

 Pounds per square inch gage (normally relative to atmospheric pressure).

 The measured values, over which a transducer is intended to measure, specified by their upper and lower limits.